rsashna/IoTDashboardApp/README.md

 The backend of the Dashboard connects to MS Azure ML and Cloud Database to retrieve data insights periodically and stores this data within the application's cache database.
 The Dashboard connects directly with the Device Controller to operate the smart home devices when the user is in the local IoT Home Network.

 The following sections are included in the dashboard:

--Status of Devices
+* -Status of Devices
--Livestream Video of Door
+* -Livestream Video of Door
--Estimated Costs
+* -Estimated Costs
--Device Usage Trends
+* -Device Usage Trends
--Device Summary
+* -Device Summary
--Light/Dark Theme Switch
+* -Light/Dark Theme Switch
--Notification Banner
+* -Notification Banner

-Screenshots shown below.
+*Screenshots shown below*

 ### Overview of the Network